Lesticker/Bigxyt-Task/README.md

 ```
 ## To do
 * When order is in remove state subtract summary quantity of orders
-* Add headers when displaying orders
+* Add headers when displaying orders and best prices
 * ...